 To the north-west of Playa Blanca, up the coast from the lighthouse, is the hulking remains of ghost hotel – Atlante del Sol, otherwise known as Hotel de Los Charcones after where it’s located.
 It is worth a visit for the location as well as to see the results of foolhardy developers.

-The walk to the hotel is lovely and can be less than an hour each way or over two hours depending where you choose to start.
+The walk to the ghost hotel is lovely and can be less than an hour each way or over two hours depending where you choose to start.
 From the centre of Playa Blanca you can walk along the coast to the lighthouse and then keep going.
 You can also start from the lighthouse, but we chose to park at the Coral Beach Hotel and begin there.

 Initially the path is paved but becomes a dirt track as you leave the residential area behind.
 The coast here is very rugged with the Atlantic waves crashing onto the rocks.
 The cliffs here are not very high and, as the tide recedes, there are crystal clear aquamarine pools left behind.

 As you continue along the path, the isolated, ruined buildings of the derelict hotel come into view on the horizon.
 The path peters out as you get nearer, but the ground is easy to negotiate, as long as it’s dry.
 When you actually get to the site, you begin to realise the scale of what began as somebody’s dream that all came to nothing other than an eyesore.